RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 4. czechia_payroll_unit - Codebook of the unit of value in the payroll table.
 5. czechia_payroll_value_type - Codebook of value types in the payroll table.
 6. czechia_price - Information on prices of selected foodstuffs over a multi-year period.
 The dataset comes from the Open Data Portal of the Czech Republic.
-7. czechia_price_category - codebook of food categories that appear in our overview.
+7. czechia_price_category - Codebook of food categories that appear in our overview.
 #### CODEBOOKS OF SHARED INFORMATION ABOUT THE CZECH REPUBLIC:
-1. czechia_region - codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
+1. czechia_region - Codebook of regions of the Czech Republic according to the CZ-NUTS 2 standard.
-2. czechia_district - codebook of districts of the Czech Republic according to the LAU standard.
+2. czechia_district - Codebook of districts of the Czech Republic according to the LAU standard.
 #### ADDITIONAL TABLES:
 1. countries - All kinds of information about countries in the world, for example capital city, currency, national food or mean height of population.
 2. economies - GDP, GINI, tax incidence, etc. for a given country and year.